sa616473/lendingCompany/README.md

 #### Exploratory Data Analysis (EDA)

-- The following are the raw features and their descriptions<br/>
+- The following are the raw features and their descriptions

 LoanStatNew| Description
 ------------------- |------------
 loan_amnt |The listed amount of the loan applied for by t...